Discover why a good CCA reading does not always guarantee a good battery

 No single instrument can evaluate all battery anomalies and rapid testing only provides rough estimation.
 A micro-short in a cell, for example, can only be identified by applying a load after a rest period or checking the specific gravity of the electrolyte.
 Rapid-testing might pass the battery as good because a charge covers up the anomaly.

 All test methods provide outliers and no clear accuracy specifications can be given.
-Certain defects are easier to detect than others.
-As there is a high probability that it will not rain in the Mohave Desert today, forecasting rain in London is more complex.
-There are no ideal battery test methods but electrochemical impedance spectroscopy has room to expand.
+Certain defects are easier to detect than others, and as there is a high probability that it will not rain in the Mohave Desert today, forecasting rain in London is more complex.
+There are no ideal battery test methods and scientists see future in electrochemical impedance spectroscopy.

 Comments are intended for "commenting," an open discussion amongst site visitors.
 Battery University monitors the comments and understands the importance of expressing perspectives and opinions in a shared forum.
 However, all communication must be done with the use of appropriate language and the avoidance of spam and discrimination.